 On his site "Hummus for Though," Lebanese blogger Joey Ayoub wrote that the discrepancy is personal.

 "I come from a privileged Francophone community in Lebanon.
 This has meant that I’ve always seen France as my second home," Ayoub wrote.
 "It… seems clear to me that to the world, my people’s deaths in Beirut do not matter as much as my other people’s deaths in Paris.
 ‘We’ don’t get a safe button on Facebook.
-‘We’ don’t get late night statements from the most powerful men and women alive and millions of online users."people dispense empathy via a system of concentric circles.
+‘We’ don’t get late night statements from the most powerful men and women alive and millions of online users."

 "Our empathy as human creatures is in sadly limited supply, and even professional counselors experience 'empathy fatigue' when they reach their natural limits for emoting towards and on behalf of others," Hobart writes.
 "Not having Lebanese coworkers or eating Kenyan food doesn't make those victims' lives matter any less, but it does place those faraway events lower down the empathy list given your particular, limited frame of reference."